Burmese folk religion: Relationship with Buddhism

 The veneration of nats also shares similar practices with Buddhism.
 In Buddhism, offerings are extremely common and expected.
 Shrines and temples, in which these offerings are to be made, are seen in both Burmese folk religion and Buddhism.
-In both the faiths, many different statues of various deities can also be seen around the house.
+In both faiths, many different statues of various deities can also be seen around the house.
 Burmese folk religion differs dramatically in the concept of a soul.
 Buddhism does not believe in a soul that leaves after one dies, but rather a consciousness that is transferred to a new person (consciousness is reborn in another).
 In contrast, Burmese folk religion holds that the soul can leave the body it inhabits.
 This soul is often depicted in the form of a butterfly called a leippya (လိပ်ပြာ).
 The act of the soul leaving the host often happens in dreams, or when someone is sick or dying.
 If one is awakened in the middle of their dream, it is said that their soul might not be back to them yet.
 If a host tries to live without its soul it will die.
 When someone is dying, butterfly hunts are often held to try to recapture the soul that has wandered off.